 Vincent Benitez is Professor of Music Theory and teaches undergraduate and graduate courses in music theory and analysis.
 He holds a Ph.D. in music theory from Indiana University, where he wrote his dissertation on Olivier Messiaen’s opera Saint François d’Assise, and the DMA degree in organ performance from Arizona State University, where he wrote his doctoral thesis on the musical-rhetorical figures in J. S. Bach’s Orgelbüchlein and their implications for performance.
 He also holds a master’s degree in music theory and composition from Arizona State University, and bachelor’s and master’s degrees in organ performance from the University of North Texas.

 As a music theorist, Benitez specializes in music of the twentieth and twenty-first centuries, with research interests that include musical aesthetics and post-tonal theory as related to the music of Messiaen.
 Benitez has authored three books on Messiaen, including Olivier Messiaen’s Opera, Saint François d’Assise (Indiana University Press, 2019), and the first and second editions of Olivier Messiaen: A Research and Information Guide (Routledge, 2008 and 2018, respectively).
 He has studied Messiaen’s manuscripts extensively at the Bibliothèque Nationale de France, Paris, for which research he was awarded a subvention grant from the Society for Music Theory (SMT) during a sabbatical leave.
 Penn State’s former Institute for the Arts & Humanities has also supported Benitez’s Messiaen research through its funding of his work as a Resident Scholar during two different semesters.
-Benitez is currently writing a music-theoretical book focusing on the analysis of Messiaen’s music.
+Benitez is currently writing a music-theoretical book focusing on musical time and the late music of Olivier Messiaen, a research project supported by a 2022–2023 sabbatical leave.

 Benitez has published articles on Messiaen in conference proceedings from the Sacre Celebration: Revisiting, Reflecting, Revisioning, York University, Toronto; Music Analysis; Messiaen the Theologian (Ashgate); the Dutch Journal of Music Theory; the Journal of Musicological Research; the fourth volume of the Poznan Studies on Opera (Theories of Opera); Music Theory Online; and the College Music Symposium.
 He has also published reviews of books devoted to Messiaen in Music Theory Spectrum, Performance Practice Review, MLA NOTES (seven separate reviews), and the Indiana Theory Review.